Lvenia/tailored-cv-app/README.md

 # Web Application "Tailored CV"

 A tool for fast resume modification.
-Intended as an opportunity to improve knowledge of React Ecosystem and learn the basics of backend development with Node.js and Express.js.
+Intended as an opportunity to improve knowledge of React Ecosystem, learn and improve backend development skills with Node.js, Express.js, etc.

 ---
 ### Technical Keys